 There is a bike lane along the westbound side of Green Rd but there are no bike racks at Oakwoods Nature Area.

 Public transportation: The Ann Arbor Area Transportation Authority (TheRide) operates the public transit system for the greater Ann Arbor-Ypsilanti area.
 There is a stop located at Green and Sugarbush, just a few minutes walk to the Green Road entrance to Oakwoods Nature Area.
 Check out TheRide Guide for more details.

 - See asset map for specific amenity locations

 There are ongoing and limitless opportunities for volunteering and getting engaged with the Ann Arbor Parks and Recreation Services Unit.
-Natural Area Preservation has volunteer opportunities that support their mission and involve volunteers in all aspects of maintaining biodiversity and restoring damaged ecosystems.
-If you are feeling the tug to volunteer or give some time, reach out or explore the websites above to see what’s upcoming or how to get involved.
+Natural Area Preservation has volunteer opportunities that support their mission to protect and restore Ann Arbor's natural areas and to foster an environmental ethic among its citizens.
+If you are feeling the tug to volunteer or give some time, reach out or explore the website above to see what’s upcoming or how to get involved.

 Report a Problem - A2 Fix It

 To report maintenance issues, or other problem during your park visit, please report through A2Fix It.
 Parks are large spaces and A2 Fix It requests can be difficult to find without detailed information.
 When reporting an issue in a park please include location details.
 There is a details and description section near the end of the request process to help you provide this.
 In addition, users can utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
 Finally, please consider including a wide angle photo or include background landmarks, which helps staff find and fix the problem.

 Information on donating to the parks and the Guide to Giving